 The notion of mixing chocolate with gin, however, requires considerably more imagination.
 Yet a G&C (gin and chocolate, that is) may be equally destined to become a classic, as I recently discovered.Read more: Unexpected Pairings for the Palate: G&C, anyone?

 Want to feel like you’re part of James Bond’s posse–without the risk of being fed to sharks, cremated alive, or sliced in half by lasers?

 “SPY: The Secret World of Espionage,” draws you into the realm of 007′s real-life contemporaries, getting you as close to this dangerous occupation as possible…without signing an insurance waiver, at least.

-The traveling attraction, which features more than 200 historical spy gadgets utilized by the CIA, FBI and KGB, opened at the Pacific Science Center in Seattle on March 29.
+The traveling attraction, which features more than 200 historical spy gadgets utilized by the CIA, FBI and KGB, is on display at the Pacific Science Center in Seattle, Washington through September 1.

 I had a chance to peek behind the veil of this shady profession when “SPY” premiered in Manhattan.
 Here’s what I uncovered.

 Given the United Kingdom’s biblical rainfall recently, this week’s preview of P&O Cruises’ extravagant new “ark” couldn’t be more timely.
 Of course, Noah never dreamed of the luxury awaiting passengers aboard Britannia, the largest ship built for the British cruise market.